DarryStonem/OpenHackDevOps/apis/trips/README.md

 go test
 ```

-> Note: this requires an actual database connection, so the required ENV variables need to be present.
+> Note: this requires an actual database connection, so the required ENV variables need to be present..
 >